dorsataio/Squibble/README.md

 # squibble
-Squibble is an easy to use PHP SQL library.
+Squibble is an easy to use PHP SQL library for accelerating development.